edgexfoundry/edgex-docs/docs_src/index.md

 ![image](./general/EdgeX_X.png)

-The EdgeX Foundry Logo represents the nature of its role as transformation engine between the physical OT world and the digitial IT world.
+The EdgeX Foundry Logo represents the nature of its role as transformation engine between the physical OT world and the digital IT world.

 The EdgeX community selected the octopus as the mascot or “spirit animal” of the project at its inception.
 Its eight arms and the suckers on the arms represent the sensors.
 The sensors bring the data into the octopus.
 Actually, the octopus has nine brains in a way.
 It has millions of neurons running down each arm; functioning as mini-brains in each of those arms.
 The arms of the octopus serve as “local analytics” like that offered by EdgeX.
-The mascot is affectionally called “Edgey” by the community.
+The mascot is affectionately called “Edgey” by the community.

 ![image](./general/EdgeX_octopus.png)